lin2772/compsci590s21.github.io/_posts/2021-04-02-File-Injection-Attacks.md

 ## Experiments
 ### Experiment Setup

-> **Dataset**: To evaluate the attack, we use the Enron email dataset, consisting of 30,109 emails from the “sent mail” folder of 150 employees of the Enron corporation that were sent between 2000–2002.
+> 1. **Dataset.** To evaluate the attack, we use the Enron email dataset, consisting of 30,109 emails from the “sent mail” folder of 150 employees of the Enron corporation that were sent between 2000–2002.
 We extracted keywords from this dataset as in CGPR15: words were first stemmed using the standard Porter stemming algorithm, and we then removed 200 stop words such as “to,” “a,” etc. Then we pick the top 5000 most frequent keywords for the experiment.
-> **Threshold countermeasure**: $T\gets200$, the reason for picking this value is that only 3% of the files may contain more than this many keywords.
+> 2. **Threshold countermeasure.**: $T\gets200$, the reason for picking this value is that only 3% of the files may contain more than this many keywords.
-> **Client query**: The client uniform randomly selects a keyword from the entire keyword space and generates a search query.
+> 3. **Client query.**: The client uniform randomly selects a keyword from the entire keyword space and generates a search query.